ploigos/ploigos-step-runner/CONTRIBUTING.md

 > :notepad: If you're testing using a different repo, make sure to create a psr.yml file in that root of that repo for PSR configurations.

+**Make sure to add tests for any new step implementers!**

+Once the new step implementer is ready, [create a Pull Request](https://github.com/ploigos/ploigos-step-runner/compare) to merge your branch to the upstream project!

 ## Troubleshooting